peeyushmamodia17/Hospital_api/README.md

 # Hospital_api
 It's a hospital api project.
 In which register the doctor then that doctor register patient and create the report of that patient.

+In this project i use Node.js,Express.js, MongoDb, Postman, Passport-jwt, Mocha And Chai.

 Firstly clone the project using url.

 https://github.com/peeyushmamodia17/Hospital_api.git